 A process in which the substance moves through a semipermeable membrane without any help from transport proteins.
 For example, Bacteria delivers small nutrients, water, and oxygen into the cytoplasm through simple diffusion

 The diffusion of the content over a cell membrane by means of transport proteins.
-It is a passive movement of molecules across the cell membrane from the region of higher concentration to the region of lower concentration by means of a carrier molecule.
+Facilitated diffusion is a passive movement of molecules across the cell membrane from the region of higher concentration to the region of lower concentration by means of a carrier molecule.